kmeurer/Information-Retrieval/README.md

 ### Running the Project
 To get started and run my project, there are a few things you need to do:

 1. For everything to run, you’ll have to make sure the dependencies are installed (only numpy, tabulate, and nltk).
-To do so, run: pip install –r requirements.txt (note: this command requires pip).
-All testing has been completed on python 2.7.8.
+To do so, run: pip install –r requirements.txt (note: this command requires pip)
 2. Now, open settings.py and make sure that the settings are as you want them.
+3. If indexes have not yet been generated (there is nothing in the index folder), generate them now by running this command: python buildIndices.py
-3. Run the main file using the following command: python main.py
+4. Now, run the query processing task using the following command: python queryProcessing.py
-4. View your output in the command line or write it to a file by running: python main.py > yourfile.txt.
+5. View your output in the treceval folder under results.
+In its current condition, all primary variations have been generated.
+However, running the file will replace the existing version of the results.